NathanNOSudo/readme-template-for-projects/README.md

-# readme-template-for-projects
+# <p align="center">readme-template-for-projects
 This repo is to show what a detailed README should include.
 This README is written and styled in Markdown.
 You can edit this eitehr in the browser or your code editor.
-VScode does have a Markdown extension which will show you the syntax highlighting.
+VScode does have a Markdown extension which will show you the syntax highlighting.</p>

 <!--
 *** Reuse this template to avoid retyping.
 Do a search and replace for the following that relate to you: